Priority delivery slots

 You can buy cards online and get them emailed or texted to you and the person doing your shopping.
 Visit:

-You can find out more about help from volunteers later on this page.
+Find out more about help from volunteers later on this page.

 Support from your council

-You can get support from your local council if you need extra help getting food or other essentials.
+Contact your local council if you need extra help getting food or other essentials.
 They can:

 - help you request a priority delivery slot from a supermarket if you don’t already have one